Skip to contents

 Value

-A tibble (data frame) with the following columns:
+A tibble (data frame) with columns:

 • row_id Integer row identifier corresponding to the input data